UNE EN 14533: European Regulation of behaviour to fire in bedding articles

-A material passes the evaluation test of ignition easiness by a burning cigarette if is registered as "no ignition" under Regulation EN ISO 12952-1.
+A material passes the evaluation test of ignition easiness by a burning cigarette if it is registered as "no ignition" under Regulation EN ISO 12952-1.

-A material passes the evaluation test of ignition easiness by a small uncovered flame if is registered as "no ignition" under Regulation EN ISO 12952-2.
+A material passes the evaluation test of ignition easiness by a small uncovered flame if it is registered as "no ignition" under Regulation EN ISO 12952-2.